Sheila Dikshit is the Chief Minister

 .
 She is the eldest of three daughters.
 She successfully completed her education at Convent of Jesus and Mary School, New Delhi and later in Miranda House

-In administrative and legislative matters, Sheila Dikshit has shown considerable penetration.
+Sheila Dikshit served as the Chairperson of the Women`s Association and her efforts led to the establishment of two successful hotels for working women in the area of Delhi, during 1970`s.
+She later rendered her services as executive secretary.
+In administrative and legislative matters, Sheila Dikshit has displayed considerable penetration.
 After the 1969, split in Congress in a big way, she got involved in politics.
 She faced one of the major challenges of her life when Indira Gandhi

 trusted only some of her supporters, including Uma Shankar Dikshit.
 Sheila stepped in to assist him as her father-in-law`s workload increased assorted in the wake of this development.
 Impressed by her work, Gandhi designated Sheila to work as a member of the Indian delegation to the UN Commission on status of women.